Chapter 21:

 Shiori didn’t know how much power Motohara had, but she felt that Symphon had only a fraction of his original power remaining.

-Time seemed to slow again, like when Symphon was about to impale Motohara.
-She saw the horrid black dagger moving toward Symphon’s throat.
-It was a straightforward stab, with Motohara’s weight lunging behind it.
+Time slowed again, like when Symphon was about to impale Motohara.
+She saw the black dagger moving toward Symphon’s throat.
+It was a straightforward stab, with Motohara’s weight behind it.

-Motohara dove knife-first, face contorted in focus and rage.
-In that moment Shiori saw him as a Kryptopedian.
+Motohara dove knife-first, face contorted in rage.
+In that moment, Shiori saw him as a Nyxian.
 He was Mores Praetor.
-He had lived and survived in the dark world of Kryptopeda within the nightmarish house of Praetor.
+He had lived and survived in the dark Realms of Nyx within the nightmarish House of Praetor.

 Mores was a fully powered Speaker, and Symphon’s power had been shaken useless by Shiori during their fight.